Frequently asked questions (FAQ)

 Why everything looks weird when I show two or more backgrounds with more than 16 colors?

-Since the GBA has only 256 colors for tiled backgrounds, if you use two 8BPP backgrounds with more than 16 colors at the same time, Butano assumes that they have the same color palette (same colors in the same order).
+Since the GBA has only 256 colors for tiled backgrounds, if you use two 8BPP backgrounds, Butano assumes that they have the same color palette (same colors in the same order).

-So if you are going to show multiple backgrounds with more than 16 colors at the same time, you can:
+So if you are going to show multiple 8BPP backgrounds, you can:

 - Use the same color palette with all of them (in the same scene of course, backgrounds shown in different scenes can have different color palettes).